bormaxi8080/starred/README.md

 ## Python

+- [thomasjjj/tg-keyword-trends](https://github.com/thomasjjj/tg-keyword-trends) - This script searches messages containing specified search terms in Telegram channels the user is a member of.
+- [deepdoctection/deepdoctection](https://github.com/deepdoctection/deepdoctection) - A Repo For Document AI
+- [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool
+- [den4uk/andriller](https://github.com/den4uk/andriller) - 📱 Andriller - is software utility with a collection of forensic tools for smartphones.
+It performs read-only, forensically sound, non-destructive acquisition from Android devices.
+- [FortyNorthSecurity/Just-Metadata](https://github.com/FortyNorthSecurity/Just-Metadata) - Just-Metadata is a tool that gathers and analyzes metadata about IP addresses.
+It attempts to find relationships between systems within a large dataset.
 - [m8sec/pymeta](https://github.com/m8sec/pymeta) - Pymeta will search the web for files on a domain to download and extract metadata.
 This technique can be used to identify: domains, usernames, software/version numbers and naming conventions.
 - [volatilityfoundation/volatility](https://github.com/volatilityfoundation/volatility) - An advanced memory forensics framework
 - [openai/whisper](https://github.com/openai/whisper) - Robust Speech Recognition via Large-Scale Weak Supervision